Montana-Media-Arts/webDesignFall2024/_docs/topic-10/02-fonts/01-page.md

 <div class="divider-heading"></div>

 To specify a font, use the `font-family: ` property.
-At a minimum, every browser will be able to render _something_ when passed one of three default values:
+At a minimum, every browser will be able to render _something_ when given one of three default values:

 - `sans-serif`
 - `serif`